Norway · tool

 Skillingsboller

-A sweet, cinnamon-spiced pastry, similar to a cinnamon roll but with its own Bergen twist.
-Perfect with a cup of coffee.
+A sweet, cinnamon-spiced bun, similar to a cinnamon roll but often flatter and chewier.
+It's the perfect accompaniment to a cup of coffee.

 Where locals eat — best neighborhoods